Evacuation orders downgraded to warnings from SQF Complex Fire

 TULARE COUNTY, Calif.
-(KSEE/KGPE) — Officials with the Tulare County Sheriff’s Office downgraded some evacuation orders to evacuations warnings due to SQF Complex Fire Wednesday afternoon.
+(KSEE/KGPE) — Officials with the Tulare County Sheriff’s Office downgraded some evacuation orders to evacuations warnings due to SQF Complex Fire Saturday morning.

 Tulare County Sheriff Mike Boudreaux downgraded the following area from evacuation order to a voluntary evacuation warning: